 While it does have patches of unevenness and I still wish I had more of a breather from “folklore,” “evermore” shows Swift, a cultural chameleon and a singularity into herself, evolve once more.

 Esmé Bleecker-Adams, FCLC ’21, is a visual arts major and (oh-so-jaded) New Yorker who is incredibly grateful for her time at The Observer and for all the lovely people she has met there!
 Favorite hobbies include sewing, playing table tennis and ignoring her alarm clock.

 Lara Foley, Fordham College at Lincoln Center ’22, currently serves as a layout editor.
 She studies new media and digital design and loves to doodle.
 She adores working alongside her fellow layout editors and conquering the labyrinth that is InDesign!
 She has two cats and a doggo back home in Los Angeles.

-Grace Getman, Fordham College at Lincoln Center ’22, is a social media editor and newsletter editor for The Observer.
+Grace Getman, Fordham College at Lincoln Center ’22, is a social media editor for The Observer.
 Previously, she was an opinions editor along with Evan Vollbrecht.
 She is a dual urban studies and environmental studies major and has strong thoughts on Taylor Swift’s latest album that she’d love to tell you about.
 She is slowly but surely learning how to use TikTok.

 Marielle Sarmiento, FCLC ’21, is the managing editor of The Observer.
 On staff since her freshman year, she has previously held the positions of arts & culture editor and features editor.
 She studies new media and digital design with a concentration in commerce and marketing.
 Her favorite article that she has written is "Making a Musical: 'The Shakespeare Company.'"